NeilTynan/4369_Project/README.md

 To understand how the workbook has developped to date, please see below a timeline of the work done on the notebook and the material referenced in the course of this work:
 - 21/11/2024 - Created ReadMe and Gitignore file, mirroring the structure of 4369_assignments.
 Gitignore file generated using the template at Python gitignore template at https://github.com/github/gitignore/blob/main/Python.gitignore, the Windows gitignore template at https://github.com/github/gitignore/blob/main/Global/Windows.gitignore, the MacOS gitignore template at https://github.com/github/gitignore/blob/main/Global/macOS.gitignore and the Linux gitignore template at https://github.com/github/gitignore/blob/main/Global/Linux.gitignore.
 Created "project.ipynb" notebook and started work on project by loading in SFI files on ORCiD adoption amoung grant holders and begining to chart the data.
 - 23/12/2024 - Added in Date ranges to SFI data analysis, as per course material "TPFDA6.2 manipulating timeseries".
 Added legend to SFI line chart.
-External material referenced include: https://stackoverflow.com/questions/11983024/matplotlib-legends-not-working (adding a legend to STR charts), https://matplotlib.org/stable/api/markers_api.html (Matplotlib marker functions)
+External material referenced include: https://stackoverflow.com/questions/11983024/matplotlib-legends-not-working (adding a legend to STR charts), https://matplotlib.org/stable/api/markers_api.html (Matplotlib marker functions).
+Started work on loading in the OECD API.
+- 30/12/2024 - Completed work on loading in the OECD data.
+Started work on processing the OECD data and generating charts on the data related to Irish researchers.
+- 03/01/2025 - Completed work on OECD data/charts.
+Started to work on merging the two datasets for analysis.
+- 04/01/2025 - Finished merging data sources.
+All charts completed.

 ## Getting help